 - 13. Spend a Day at LEGOLAND California

 - 15. Coronado Island

-- 16. Plan a quick trip to Tijuana
+- 16. Take a Day Trip to Tijuana

-- 18. See the stars at the Reuben H. Fleet Science Center
+- 18. See the Stars at the Fleet Science Center

 - 23. Visit the San Diego Museum of Art